 For all these reasons, it seems that muscle damage is an effect that occurs due to repeated muscle contraction and is not as decisive for muscle growth as is thought.

-Why use clusters when it comes to increasing muscle mass in athletes?
+Why use clusters when it comes to hypertrophy in athletes?

 In order for an athlete to obtain high performance in repeated power actions throughout a match, he must have